Split or Dubrovnik: Which Croatian City to Visit?

 Affordability

-Another key factor in deciding between whether Split is the right choice for you vs Dubrovnik is going to be the affordability of the city, especially if you’re trying to visit Croatia on a budget.
-And while Croatia isn’t necessarily the cheapest destination to visit in Europe, it certainly doesn’t come with the high price tag that many other countries in Europe might.
+Another key factor in deciding whether Split is the right choice for you vs Dubrovnik is going to be the affordability of the city, especially if you’re trying to visit Croatia on a budget.

 That being said, Split can be an affordable destination to visit depending on how and where you spend your money.

-Prices in Split are more or less on par with prices in the rest of the country and that means that you can easily spend time in the city with a budget about €60-80 per day without sacrificing much at all in terms of quality or activities.
+Prices in Split are more or less on par with prices in the rest of the country.
 Especially if you visit in the off or shoulder seasons, you can get quite affordable accommodation and a hearty and delicious meal all for great prices.

-All in all, Split certainly isn’t the cheapest city for travellers in the region, however, it is reasonably easy to travel there on a budget and if affordability is a major determining factor when trying to choose between Split or Dubrovnik to visit, then Split certainly comes out ahead.
+Split certainly isn’t the cheapest city for travellers in the region, however, it is reasonably easy to travel there on a budget and if affordability is a major determining factor when trying to choose between Split or Dubrovnik to visit, then Split certainly comes out ahead.

 Villa Spiza Lunch